1. Home>

 Want to explore other verb conjugations?

-Why not check out Suponer – to suppose, to guess or see the complete list of verbs here.
+Why not check out Sumar – to add (counting), to sum up (counting) or see the complete list of verbs here.

 Back to top